mozilla/addons-server/docs/api/topics/submission.rst

         refer to Android mobile and tablet.
 As opposed to Firefox OS.
     :type device_types: array
-    :param required regions: a list of regions this app should be listed in, expressed as country codes or 'worldwide'.
+    :param required regions: a list of regions this app should be listed in, expressed as country codes or 'restofworld'.
     :type regions: array
     :param required premium_type: One of `free`, `premium`, `free-inapp`, `premium-inapp`, or `other`.